GLOBAL MARKETS-Shares hit six-month low as growth worries mount

 Euro zone bond yields bounced off record lows after top Federal Reserve officials hinted at an interest rate rise in the middle of next year, reversing some of the bets for a longer period of near-zero rates.

 The dollar also inched higher but was still on course to end a record-long rally with its first weekly fall in three months.
-(Additional reporting by Libby George and Sudip Kar-Gupta; Editing by Alison Williams)
+(Additional reporting by Libby George; Editing by Catherine Evans)

 BERLIN, March 15 Volkswagen said on Wednesday that prosecutors were searching offices at the carmaker's headquarters in Wolfsburg, Germany.